bob123456678/TrainControl/Readme.md

 ## Features

 * Easily control locomotives (mm2, mfx, dcc), signals, switches, and routes
+* Configure up to 8 different key mappings for up to 208 locomotives
+* Simultaneous operation across multiple PCs
 * View and interact with layout diagrams, with support for multiple windows
-* Configure up to 8 different key mappings for up to 208 locomotives
 * Convenient hotkeys for power off, emergency stop, and smooth deceleration
 * Set up automatic and conditional routes triggered by S88 feedback modules
 * Automate bulk tasks such as turning off all functions